yumochi/single-object-detection-NN/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Hat tip to ayooshkathuria
-* Inspiration
+* Inspiration drew from YOLOV3
 * etc